GraysonGrzadzielewski/Capstone/README.txt

 While this repo does not distribute the ROMs required for running, they are available here: https://archive.org/details/No-Intro-Collection_2016-01-03_Fixed.
 To install the ROMs to the retro/data/stable directory

-    Download the archive and unzip
+    1. Download the archive and unzip

-    cd into the archive’s directory
+    2. cd into the archive’s directory

+      * The ROM files have a .zip extension.
+DO NOT UNZIP THE ROM files INSIDE the archive!

-    Do the following command.
-Do not exclude the ‘.’
+    3. Do the following command.
+Do not exclude the "."

 $ python -m retro.import .